 Once you have made some initial decisions and created a plan through FOCUS-2, the next step should include connecting with people: alumni, faculty, advisers, parents, friends and/or employers.
 Informational Interviewing is a great way to seek out additional information and resources.

 Informational Interviewing provides individual sessions for obtaining information regarding a specific field or prospective occupation and assists with career planning and decision-making by talking with professionals.
 A great resource for informational interviewing is the Mentoring Network, offered through the Alumni Office.
 Through this program, you can connect with alumni from specific majors, working in various industries, and find out more about career opportunities within their field.
-For more information on the Mentoring Network, or to obtain the password to access the system, please contact the Career Development Center or the Alumni Office.
+For more information on the Mentoring Network, or to obtain the password to access the system, please contact the Career Center or the Alumni Office.

 Office of Undeclared Students